 The ideal pH range is between 7.2 and 7.8.
 Outside this range can affect the ability of the chlorine to sanitize the pool water.

-- If the pH is below 7.2 (by more than a point of two) then it means it is too acidic.
+- If the pH is below 7.2 (by more than a point or two), then it means it is too acidic.
 To raise the pH you should add either baking soda or soda ash.
 Read: How to raise the pH in a pool

 - If the pH is above 7.8, meaning it is too alkaline, then you need to add an acid (usually muriatic acid).
 Read: How to lower the pH in a pool

-- you will see the total chlorine is high but the free chlorine is low.
-This will mean that the existing chlorine has combined with contaminants so it is no longer available to kill algae.
+- You will see the total chlorine is high, but the free chlorine is low.
+This will mean that the existing chlorine has been combined with contaminants, so it is no longer available to kill algae.

-- you may have plenty of free chlorine but the pH may have been outside the best range meaning the chlorine cannot work effectively.
-If this is the case then hopefully you will have now solved this problem by following the instructions above.
+- You may have plenty of free chlorine, but the pH may have been outside the best range, meaning the chlorine cannot work effectively.
+If this is the case, you will hopefully solve this problem by following the instructions above.